Digital-Grinnell/dlad-blog/content/posts/084-how-to-add-a-collection-to-digital-grinnell.md

 That's really easy... send an [email to digital@grinnell.edu](mailto:digital@grinnell.edu) and ask, politely, please.
 Honestly, that's what you need to do.

 Someday maybe _digital@grinnell.edu_ will take the time to document that part of the process too.  :wink:

+## Admin Reminders

+So, there are a couple of things that the _Digital.Grinnell_ admins need to remember when adding a collection to the mix:

+  - Edit the following source code files in the [dg7 custom module](https://github.com/DigitalGrinnell/dg7) and add the new collection PID as needed to support custom sorting and display.
+    - dg7.module
+    - dg7.views.inc
+    - includes/views/dg7.views.inc:
+  - Perform the steps documented in [Updating DG's Collection Views](/posts/068-updating-dgs-collection-views/) in order to make the new collection display properly.

 And it's time to do some real work...
 I'll be back to share more here, someday.  :smile: